China Railways JF2: Postwar

 JF2-2525 at the Shenyang Steam Locomotive Museum.

 At the end of the Pacific War, the 41 Mikani class locomotives were divided between the Dalian (35) and the Fengtian (6) depots, and all were taken over by the Republic of China Railway.
 Following the establishment of the People's Republic and the subsequent creation of the current China Railway, they became class ㄇㄎ貳 (MK2) in 1951, and class 解放2 (JF2, jiěfàng, "liberation") in 1959.
 Numbered in the 2501–2550 range, they were assigned to the Wafangdian locomotive depot in Dalian and used primarily on heavy goods trains.
-JF2 2525 is preserved at the Shenyang Steam Locomotive Museum.
+JF2 2525 is preserved at the Shenyang Steam Locomotive Museum.This class was last seen in the 1980s.
+This class retired 1990.